 The museum tells the remarkable story of paddling as a tradition which helped build Canada as a country.
 Home to Pierre Elliot Trudeau’s famous buckskin coat and some of the fastest canoes and kayaks in the world, it is also home to some of the world-class, finely engineered boats used by Canada’s many Olympic champions.
 There is sure to be something here that will make you proud to be Canadian.

-Be sure to follow our blog about paddling that includes trip inspirations from local guides, videos, and different paddling routes and locations.
+Be sure to follow our blogs about paddling that include trip inspirations from local guides, videos, and different paddling routes and locations.

 Links of Interest